 The origins of pisco can be traced back to the days when the Spanish Conquistadores invaded Peru in 1532.
 At the time, the wine the Conquistadores brought with them was scarce and destined only for the Holy Church.
 In 1553, to meet the growing demand for wine in the new country, the Marquis Francisco de Caravantes imported grapes from the Spanish Canary Islands.
 By 1563 vineyards were planted in the sunny lands of arid city of Ica in the south of Peru, which became the cradle of pisco in Peru.

 16TH CENTURY: AGUARDIENTE IS PRODUCED

-Over the years, the grapes brought by the Spanish adapted to the unique soil and desert climate – the dry air and plentiful water of the costal valleys were ideally suited to the grapes.
+Over the years, the grapes brought by the Spanish adapted to the unique soil and desert climate – the dry air and plentiful water of the coastal valleys were ideally suited to the grapes.
 The Jesuits, who were responsible for the production of wine, selected the best quality grapes for their wine and gave the left over grapes to local farmers to do with as they pleased.
 Small groups of locals began to use these grapes to produce a clear brandy-like grape liquor, which was called aguardiente (fire water).

 MID 16TH CENTURY: PISCO IS BORN

 The town of Santa María Magdalena, founded the century in 1572, had a port named Pisco, after the name of the valley in which it was located.
 This port became an important route for distribution of the aguardiente throughout Peru.
 Demand for the product grew as sailors from around the world who called into the Port of Pisco created an important international trade link and further demand for the product.
 Overtime, the town of Santa María Magdalena became simply known as ‘Pisco’ with the same name adopted for the grape liqueur produced from the area.
 And so began the legend of pisco.

 MID 17TH CENTURY: PISCO PRODUCTION EXPANDS